-12. Five consultations were carried out with AHs during Project preparation, and it is recommended that other consultations need to be carried out after LARP updated and before starting payment of compensations.
-During the consultation it has also informed to AHs the cut-off date.
-Apart from the AHs, the participants in these public consultations included representatives of respective government organizations.
-Details of these meetings are presented in the main report part.
+12. Five consultations were carried out with AHs during project preparation and it is recommended that other consultations need to be carried out after LARP has been updated and before starting payment of compensations.
+During the consultation, AHs were informed of the cut-off date.
+Apart from the AHs, the participants in these public consultations included representatives of concerned government organizations.
+Details of these meetings are presented in the main report.